 i hope you understand it better now. have a good day :)

-As well as being very poorly worded, this sentence is grammatically incorrect.
-There is a problem with 'Tense'.
+As well as being poorly worded, this sentence is grammatically incorrect in that there is a problem with 'tense' agreement.

 Bu cümle ya geçmiş zamanda ya da şimdiki zamanda ifade edilmelidir. Şu anda, ikisinin bir karışımı gibi yazılı.
 (This sentence must be expressed either in the past or the present.
 Currently, it is written as a mixture of both.

 Beni gerçekten/aslında sevmediğini fark ettiğimde çok üzüldüm. ("When I realized that he didn't actually love me, I became very sad").
 OR ("I was very sad when I realized that he didn't actually love me").
 (Past tense)

 "Çok üzgünüm çünkü beni gerçekten sevmediğinin farkındayım". ("I am very sad because, I realize that he doesn't actually love me").
 (Present tense)